 Key takeaways for using cannabis for better sex

-In conclusion, cannabis can be a useful tool for improving sexual experiences for many individuals.
-Whether smoking or vaping cannabis, consuming edibles, or using other THC and CBD products, cannabis may help enhance pleasure, reduce anxiety, and promote intimacy during sex.
+In conclusion, cannabis can be a useful tool for many individuals.
+Whether smoking or vaping cannabis, consuming edibles, or using other THC and CBD products, cannabis may help enhance pleasure and promote intimacy during sex.

 Read next: Best Edibles for Female Arousal